This post has been written by Megan and Miran, Year 9 and 10 students from Cairns who participated in a Work Experience Week with She Maps.

 Work Experience with She Maps

-How YOU can be involved in this area of work!
+How YOU can be Involved in Drones in Schools?

 - Data processing